qwik-resume/qwik-resume/LINT.md

 ## [`no-negated-condition`](https://eslint.org/docs/latest/rules/no-negated-condition)
 - **What it does:** Disallows negated conditions in `if` statements.
-- **Why:** Negated conditions can be more difficult to understand than non-negated ones.
+- **Why:** Negated conditions can be more difficult to understand and less efficient than non-negated ones.

 ## [`no-negated-in-lhs`](https://eslint.org/docs/latest/rules/no-negated-in-lhs)
 - **What it does:** Disallows negating the left operand in `in` expressions.